Loading...

 Missing these deadlines can have serious consequences for your driving privileges and your case:

-While specific DUI enforcement patterns in Miller County are not available without further data, it's important to understand that law enforcement officers are trained to identify signs of impaired driving.
+While specific DUI enforcement patterns in Miller County are not available without further data, the Miller County Sheriff's Department actively patrols the area.
+Keep in mind that law enforcement officers are trained to identify signs of impaired driving.
 These signs include weaving, swerving, slow reaction times, and slurred speech.
-Sobriety checkpoints, while not always consistently present, can also be used to detect impaired drivers.

 Due to Miller County's rural nature and small population, specific local procedures related to DUI arrests may differ from those in larger metropolitan areas.